Sammyadj/Supply-chain-forecasting-tool/README.md

 - **Reduction in stockouts** by preemptively alerting for reorder points
 - Modular structure ready for expansion into:
   - Supplier performance tracking
-  - Price optimization
+  - Price optimisation
-  - Weather and promotion impact modeling
+  - Weather and promotion impact modelling

 ---